rickwassing/cicada-develop/docs/file-import-other-data.rst

 WIMR Light Pin
 ==============

-**To import Raw Data from a Light Pin Spectrometer developed at the Woolcock Instite, Sydney, Australia,**
+**To import Raw Data from a Light Pin Spectrometer developed at the Woolcock Institute, Sydney, Australia,**

 - click ``File`` > ``Import Other Data`` > ``Import WIMR Light Pin (.csv)``.